Temporally Consistent Online Depth Estimation in Dynamic Scenes: Consistent Online Dynamic Depth

 where $\motion{m}{t}$ is the state from $t-1$ aligned to $t$.

 To perform such alignment, the inter-frame motion must be recovered.
 In a dynamic scene with camera movement and object movement/deformation, the motion prediction needs to be on a per-pixel level.
-Our motion network builds on top of RAFT3D \cite{teed2021raft} to predict a per-pixel SE3 transformation map $\trans$.
+Our motion network builds on top of RAFT3D \cite{teed2021raft} to predict a per-pixel SE3 transformation map $\trans \in \mathbb{SE}(3)^{I_H\times I_W}$.
 The motion is predicted using a GRU network and a Gauss-Newton optimization mechanism based on matching confidence for $\mathcal{K}$ iterations.
-Once the motion between frames is recovered, we project the previous memory state $\fusion{m}{t-1}$ to the current frame \cite{li2020robotic} using differentiable rendering \cite{ravi2020pytorch3d}:
+Once the motion between frames is recovered, we project the previous memory state $\fusion{m}{t-1}$ to the current frame similar to \cite{li2020robotic} using differentiable rendering \cite{ravi2020pytorch3d}:

 where $\pi$ and $\pi^{-1}$ are perspective and inverse perspective projection, respectively.
-Thus, the motion memory state $\motion{m}{t}$ resides in the current camera coordinate frame and have pixel-wise correspondence with the current prediction, which enables temporal aggregation of disparity.
-We also identify the regions in the current frame that is not visible in the previous frame as a binary visibility mask.
-Along with the flow magnitude/confidence from the motion estimation, the visibility mask is added to the memory state $\motion{m}{t}$ for the fusion network.
-We detail differences between our motion network and RAFT3D in \cref{app:network_details}.
+Thus, the motion memory state $\motion{m}{t}$ resides in the current camera coordinate frame and has pixel-wise correspondence with the current prediction, which enables temporal aggregation of disparity.
+Additionally, we estimate a binary visibility mask by identifying the regions in the current frame that is not visible in the previous one.
+We also compute the confidence of motion via Sigmoid and compute the motion magnitude as the L2 norm of the scene flow.
+These information are added to the memory state $\motion{m}{t}$ for the fusion network to adaptively fuse the predictions.
+We detail differences between our motion network and RAFT3D and provide a quantitative comparison in \aref{app:motion_network}.